mod-audio/mod-host/README.md

         * all instances must be in deactivated state e.g.: multi_pre_run 1 2 0 1 2 "gain" 0.0 "distortion" 0.5

+    wait_audio_cycle
+        * wait for at least 1 audio cycle to pass

     help
         * show a help message